-Marilyn L. Davis is the Editor-in-Chief at From Addict 2 Advocate.
+Marilyn L. Davis is the Editor-in-Chief of From Addict 2 Advocate.
 In 1990, she opened North House, an award-winning women’s residential recovery home.
-In 2008, Brenau University, Georgia, created the Marilyn L. Davis Community Service Learning Award.
+In 2008, Brenau University, Georgia, created the Marilyn L. Davis Community Service-Learning Award.
 This is a yearly award given to advocates in mental health, wellness, and recovery.
 In 2010, she received the Liberty Bell Award for her work within the criminal justice system.

 Before closing the house in 2011, she authored and developed Therapeutic Integrated Educational Recovery Systems (TIERS).
 When North House closed, friends and colleagues encouraged her to write online to reach a larger audience.
 Finding outlets online, she shared her 29 years in abstinence-based recovery.

-She also realized that how she said something might not connect with all readers, so she has made an effort to collaborate with new and seasoned recovery writers when she started From Addict 2 Advocate.
+She also realized that how she said something might not connect with all readers.
+This is one of the reasons that she has made an effort to collaborate with new and seasoned recovery writers when she started From Addict 2 Advocate.

 As a Certified Addiction Recovery Empowerment Specialist, she conducts groups for men’s and women’s residential programs, as well as facilitating a recovery group for HIV positive people.